-An application for 'reasonable equivalence' was submitted to (then) DPIE on 15 December 2020.
+An application for 'reasonable equivalence' was submitted to the (then) NSW Department of Planning, Industry and Environment (DPIE) on 15 December 2020.
 The result of the assessment was received on the 10 of May 2021, determining that the number of biodiversity credits required to be retired under the TSC Act are reasonably equivalent to the number and class of biodiversity credits under the BC Act (refer to Appendix A).
 The results are summarised below in Table 2-4, Table 2-5 and Table 2-6.
 Note some species had BBAM/ FBA credits available for purchase at the time of the equivalency and may be purchased and retired as part of the Phase 1 Offsets (see Section 4.2).
 The equivalent BAM credits have been provided in Table 2-5 and Table 2-6 and the 'ratio' of BAM to FBA credits used to calculate the Phase 1 offset obligations.